7Backwards/All-in-one-Wallet/README.md

-Fidelity Card System to manage sales, discounts and transactions of a company, done as result of a final project on the 2nd year of degree proposded by BizDirect.
+Fidelity Card System to manage sales, discounts and transactions of a company, done as result of a final project on the 2nd year of degree proposed by BizDirect.

 # Platforms